samredway/platformer2d/README.md

 The main folders are as follows:

-- include contains the .h files for your own src code
+- include contains the .h files for the project
 - src contains the cpp files
 - lib is for 3rd party libs and currently contains the raylib files